 Our journey begins at the Cathedral of St Andrew in Rochester, namesake of the monastery in Rome where Augustine was Prior.
 Here, in all it’s great norman solidity, is a building which links us directly with the pilgrims of old.
-Notice the scallop shells etched on the doorway and the erstwhile tomb of William of Perth – a pilgrim murdered on his way to Canterbury.
-Most pilgrims heading to the Shrines of Thomas a Becket and Augustine would have passed through here.
+The Fresco of the Baptism of Ethelbert is in the Northern Transept (above the welcome desk).
+Just past it are the old worn steps leading up to the Chapel of William of Perth where pilgrims still light candles and say prayers for the journey ahead.

 Rochester makes a good place to start for modern practical reasons – the high speed link to London and the week long walk to Ramsgate are convenient for busy schedules.
 But it also begins to pull you away from the every day, introducing a world of saints and ancient religion which survives to a surprising degree in this corner of England.